 About Bitter o’Clock

 I started out tentatively, working through patterns found in dusty old library books.
-This turned out to be a task, since most books were apparently made with the stereotypical crocheter in mind: an elderly woman with a love of granny squares and shapeless sweaters.
+This turned out to be a task, since most books were apparently made with an elderly woman in mind–all granny squares and shapeless sweaters.

 Soon, I began creating patterns myself.
 Suddenly, all the ideas I had come up with seemed doable.
 Gloves which look like zombie hands, a blanket that looks like dirt, and eye-patch for the cat.
 Think of the possibilities!